 In children, when optical deviation persists, despite attempted ocular correction (glasses or contact lenses) and treatment for lazy eye —and depending on the severity—, surgical intervention is advised to prevent amblyopia and restore binocular vision where possible.

 In adulthood, operating on strabismus causing diplopia (double vision), torticollis, visual fatigue or cosmetic defect and/or that has a psychological impact on the patient’s quality of life is advised.

 It is worth emphasising that, when strabismus appears suddenly in an adult, it is imperative to perform a thorough examination of the patient to rule out any underlying pathology (neurological issues, trauma, tumours…) before deciding on surgical intervention.

 In the case of mild optical deviation, there are alternative therapeutic treatments available such as botulinum toxin (Botox), eye exercises and prism lenses.

 During surgery, the ophthalmologist makes a small incision in the tissue covering the anterior segment of the eye (conjunctiva and sub-tenon) in order to access the muscles.

-Depending on the direction of the deviation, the muscle traction is adjusted to achieve maximum ocular alignment.
-There are different techniques to either strengthen or weaken a muscle, but the most common method of “weakening” the muscle is, reattaching it to a point farther toward the back of the eye, so that it is “more relaxed” and therefore “pulls” less.
+Depending on the direction of the deviation, the muscle traction is adjusted to achieve maximum eye alignment.
+There are different techniques to either strengthen or weaken a muscle, but the most common method of “weakening” the muscle is reattaching it to a point closer to the back of the eye, so that it is “more relaxed” and therefore “pulls” less.